6. Matrices and Linear Equations

 See the box at the top of Inverse of a Matrix for more explanation about why this works.

-Note: We cannot use CA-1 because matrix multiplication is not commutative.
+Note: We cannot reverse the order of multiplication and use CA-1 because matrix multiplication is not commutative.

 Example - solving a system using the Inverse Matrix